PeterCamilleri/CX16/README.md

 am pretty sure that it is one of the major factors inspiring so many people to devote so much effort to creating the Commander X 16.

-_Update_ I think I found a reference to this principle.
+_Update:_ I found a reference to this principle.
 While not known to me until now, it does seem to be a good summary of the idea:

-    [1] ... the human mind, in coping with restriction, produces its best results.
+    [1] In some perverse way, the human mind, in coping with restriction, produces its best results.

 [Back to the Top](#the-commander-x-16-project)